Crypto Tax Hub • 1099-DA Mismatch Help • Missing Cost Basis & Wallet Transfer Issues

 Frequently Asked Questions About 1099-DA Mismatch

-This page is for educational and informational purposes only.
+This page is an informational screening resource only.
 It does not provide tax, legal, or accounting advice.
-Form 1099-DA may not fully reflect original acquisition history, transferred assets, or complete cost basis records.
-Always review your own transaction history and supporting documents before filing.
+Form 1099-DA may not fully reflect acquisition history, wallet transfers, or complete basis records.
+Review your full transaction history and supporting documents before filing.